justcallmelarry/sportsball/README.md

 I am personally running the script called `google.py` as it seems more reliable than the API's tested.
 It's also more basic, which is probably why the API's are having more trouble sorting the information.
 This, however, means that I am spending little to no time on the other updaters, but feel free to fork away or send me a PR if you want any updates for yourself.
+This also means that everything covered in this readme is concerning the `google.py`-script, and the other two are deprecated.

-### Setup
+## Setup
 You will need a `settings.json` file with the following information (located in the same folder):

 _(See settings.json.example)_